deBurglar/Disaster-tweets-xgboost/README.md

 ### Usage:
 - Run with: `streamlit run app/app.py`
 - Input a tweet → Get prediction + confidence

-  Here's a sample of the execution of the streamlit app
+-
 📦 Model & vectorizer are loaded from `.pkl` files.

+## Here's a sample of the execution in the streamlit app

 ---